AviatrixSystems/Docs/HowTos/AviatrixAPI/multiple_approaches_to_use_aviatrix_api/multiple_approaches_to_use_aviatrix_api.rst

 |

-How the Aviatrix REST API Works
+How the Aviatrix API Works
 -------------------------------

 In order to invoke most of the Aviatrix API(s), the user must have a valid **"CID"** (session ID) for security purposes.
 Moreover, a valid CID can be acquired through the Aviatrix **"login"** API.
 The examples are provided below.
-Please refer to the `Aviatrix API site. <https://api.aviatrix.com/?version=latest>`_ for the completed Aviatrix REST API list.
+Please refer to the `Aviatrix API site. <https://api.aviatrix.com/?version=latest>`_ for the completed Aviatrix API list.

 |